Code-Institute-Submissions/molacuizine/README.md

 By visiting this site as a user I want to:
 * have a user friendly registration/login process in order to use the site.
-* be provided with full details of each product.
+* be provided with details of each product.
+* be able to narrow down items list so as to show items that meet my requirements.
 * be able to add items to a basket so I can view all items I have selected together with the associated cost.
 * be able to modify items added to my basket so as to make any required changes.
 * be able to add and update my user profile so to make any changes if required.